nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 .. build_types_overview_start

 Build types enable you to use different sets of configuration options for each board.
-You can create several build type ``.conf`` files per board and select one of them when building the application.
+You can create several build type :file:`.conf` files per board and select one of them when building the application.
 This means that you do not have to use one :file:`prj.conf` file for your project and modify it each time to fit your needs.

 .. build_types_overview_end